Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

 \end{subsection}

-\begin{subsection}{Generalized Temperley--Lieb algebras} Given a Coxeter graph $\Gamma$, we can form an associative algebra, $\TL(\Gamma)$ (in the sense of Graham \cite{Graham.J:A}), which we call the \emph{(generalized) Temperley--Lieb algebra} of type $\Gamma$.
-For our purposes it will suffice to define $\TL(\Gamma)$ in terms of generators and relations.
-We follow \cite{Graham.J:A} and \cite{Green.R:P}.
+\begin{subsection}{Generalized Temperley--Lieb algebras} Given a Coxeter graph $\Gamma$, we can form an associative algebra, $\TL(\Gamma)$ (in the sense of Graham~\cite{Graham.J:A}), which we call the Temperley--Lieb algebra of type $\Gamma$.
+For a complete description of the construction of $\TL(\Gamma)$, see~\cite{Ernst.D:A,Graham.J:A,Green.R:P}.
+For our purposes it suffices to define $\TL(\C_{n})$ in terms of generators and relations.
+We are using~\cite[Proposition~2.6]{Green.R:P} (also see~\cite[Proposition~9.5]{Graham.J:A}) as our definition.

-For our generating set, we take the set $\{b_s: s \in S(\Gamma)\}$.
-To define our relations, we required the following definition.